juntylpro1/secure-enterprise/bp-enterprise-access.md

 ## How enterprise-managed IAM access works
 {: #how-enterprise-iam}

 Centrally manage identity and access management (IAM) for your organization by using IAM templates to assign access and manage security settings.
-Create templates for IAM resources in your [enterprise account](x9863395){: term} to standardize access groups, trusted profiles, and security settings across accounts in your organization.
-After you assign an IAM template, the child accounts that you select are assigned an enterprise-managed IAM resource with the associated attributes, like settings, policies and action controls.
-Action controls determine whether administrators of IAM services in child accounts can modify the enterprise-managed resource in their account.
+Create templates for IAM resources in your [enterprise account](x9863395){: term} to standardize access groups, trusted profiles, and account security settings across accounts in your organization.
+After you assign an IAM template, the child accounts that you select are assigned an enterprise-managed IAM object with the associated attributes, like policies and action controls.
+Action controls determine whether administrators of IAM services in child accounts can modify the enterprise-managed object in their account.

 Users in a child account can determine that an IAM resource comes from an enterprise-managed IAM template by the [enterprise-managed]{: tag-cyan} tag on the resource in the console.
-The API response for enterprise-managed IAM resources in child accounts includes a `“template”` section.
+The API response for enterprise-managed IAM objects in child accounts includes a `“template”` section.

-Depending on how you configure the action controls for an IAM template, child accounts might modify the IAM resource that you assigned.
+Depending on how you configure the action controls for a template, child accounts might modify the IAM resource that you assigned.
 In this case, only that instance of the resource is impacted.
 An instance of the same IAM resource in a different account isn't affected.
 {: note}

 One advantage of IAM templates is the reduced time and effort to manage access in your organization.
 For example, instead of creating an access group with the same permissions in each account, create one access group template at the enterprise level, and assign that access group template to child accounts.
 The assignment creates the access group and its associated policies in each child account, saving you from manually creating hundreds of policies.
 Learn about other strategies for [Reducing time and effort to manage access](/docs/secure-enterprise?topic=secure-enterprise-access-enterprises&interface=ui#bp-enterprise-access-include-limit-policies).